How to Report Crypto Losses on Your Taxes

 What are short- and long-term gains?

-Short-term capital gains and losses come from the sale of property that you held for one year or less.
+Short-term capital gains and losses come from selling property that you held for one year or less.
 These gains are typically taxed as ordinary income at a rate between 10% and 37% in 2022.

 Long-term capital gains and losses come from the sale of property that you held for more than one year and are typically taxed at preferential long-term capital gains rates of 0%, 15%, or 20% for 2022.